terraform-community-modules/tf_aws_bastion_s3_keys/README.md

   * ssh_user - SSH user to login to bastion
   * security_group_id - ID of the security group the bastion host is launched in.
+  * asg_id - The ID of the AutoScalingGroup the bastion host is launched within.

 ## Example: